emmasmithnz/emmasmithnz.github.io/_services/saleonbehalf.md

     btn_label: "Book Now"
     btn_class: "btn--primary"
 ---
+We also take on young horses (2-4 year olds) to give them a solid foundation to prepare them for being started.
+This is usually over a period of 2-4 weeks depending on the horse and their needs.
+Your horse will learn the following skills:
+- Navigate obstacles
+- Wear a rug
+- Basic groundwork (Rein back, side pass, moving off pressure etc)
+- Float loading
+- Lunge both directions
+- Lead out over the farm
+- Pick up all feet

+We have spaces available from November, please get in contact to secure your place.
 Please note depending on location a travel fee may apply.
 {% include feature_row id="feature_row2" type="left" %}